 What if the ultimate cookie is the seed you plant when you tell an engaging story?

-Stories convey emotion and suck people in.
-Stories make boring facts memorable.
-They can change someone’s worldview in an instant.
+Make your messaging memorable by telling stories that convey emotion and suck people in and make boring facts memorable.
+Stories change people’s worldview in an instant.

 That’s more than a 6200% uplift.

 Nike’s “Dream Crazy” campaign is a prime example.
 It featured the former NFL quarterback, Colin Kaepernick, and the slogan: “Believe in something.
 Even if it means sacrificing everything.
 Just do it.”

 In 2016, Kaepernick started to kneel for the pre-game national anthem in protest at racial injustice in the United States.
 He was dismissed by the San Francisco 49ers.

 Donald Trump attacked the advert saying “I think it’s a terrible message that [Nike] are sending...”